BumblebeeMan/vrfy/README.md

 Those concerns are mitigated by using a small console application called **vrfy**. **vrfy** handles the heavy lifting and verifies the integrity of your backups for you!
 With a single, easy command, you can:

-1. Verify that copies are identical (i.e., all files are included in both locations, and not even a single bit is changed).
+1. Verify that copies are identical (i.e., all files are included in both locations, and -by using sha256 hash checksums- that not even a single bit was changed).
-2. Create and store a checksum file beside your data.
-This file can be backed up and used for later verification.
+2. Create and store a file with sha256 hash checksums beside your data.
+This file can be backed up with your data and used for verification later.
 3. Verify that your data is unchanged using the checksum file.

 ## Installation